 - Take a moment to breathe, stay present, and remain calm.
 Creating space between your child’s reaction and yours can help you regulate your response.

 - Acknowledge your child’s difficult feelings and your own too.
 Compassion and self-compassion are key!

-- Don’t try to reason or correct your child during the tantrum, let him or her blow off steam and intervene immediately and calmly if he or she is at risk of getting hurt or hurting someone else.
+- Don’t try to reason or correct your child during the tantrum, let them blow off steam, and intervene immediately and calmly if they are at risk of getting hurt or hurting someone else.
 It is important that your child understands that big feelings are not to be feared.

 - Be firm, kind and consistent.
-If you need to hold a limit don’t budge, empathize with your child, be unconditionally accepting and hear him or her out, but don’t give in if the limit is important to his or her wellbeing.
+If you need to hold a limit don’t budge, empathize with your child, be unconditionally accepting, and hear them out, but don’t give in if the limit is important for their wellbeing.
 Being consistent helps your child feel safe and learn the limits.

-Teaching your child appropriate ways of behavior is essential to his or her development, but be sure to connect before you correct.
+Teaching your child appropriate ways of behavior is essential to their development, but be sure to connect before you correct.
 Positive parenting experts agree that a strong connection between parent and child is the best way to teach and guide children towards the best versions of themselves.

 For more information, be sure to check out: